We are SSE plc (SC117119) of Inveralmond House, 200 Dunkeld Road, Perth, Perthshire, PH1 3AQ.

 - Deliver joint content and services with third parties with whom you have a separate relationship; and

-- For the purposes of carrying out checks on suppliers and other third parties, which relate to activities such as anti-money laundering, countering terrorist financing and other unlawful acts (for example, illegal trafficking and environmental crime) and anti-bribery and corruption requirements;
+- For the purposes of conducting checks on suppliers and other third parties, which relate to activities such as anti-money laundering, countering terrorist financing and other unlawful acts (for example, illegal trafficking and environmental crime) and anti-bribery and corruption requirements;

-- Carry out enquiries into land ownership and occupation (including land value/compensation and conducting land surveys);
+- Conduct enquiries into land ownership and occupation (including land value/compensation and conducting land surveys);

 - Communicate with landowners and occupiers in regard to developments; and

 - To communicate with you in connection with development consultations (including report generation).

 - Process applications and make funding decisions as part of our community benefit grant funding process.

 Who do we share it with?

 - Regulatory authorities we may be subject to for the purposes of demonstrating compliance with applicable law and regulations;